 Students will conduct an empirical research study under the close supervision and mentorship of a faculty member (i.e., dissertation chair).
+The dissertation must adhere to the guidelines set forth by The Graduate School for Thesis & Doctoral Culminating Projects.
+The Graduate School provides guidance regarding dissertation forms and submission deadlines, formatting, and binding.

-Students will orally defend their dissertation to their dissertation committee (described above).
+Students will orally defend their dissertation to their dissertation committee in a formal, public defense.
+The defense is considered public because it is traditionally open to the department, although generally only the student's committee members are in attendance.
 The completed dissertation will be submitted to the student's dissertation committee no less than 14 days before the dissertation defense.
-During the dissertation defense, the student will present the completed dissertation to the dissertation committee in an oral presentation demonstrating mastery of the following student learning outcomes:
+During the dissertation defense, the student will present the completed dissertation to the dissertation committee in an oral presentation with visual aids.